snt-arg/dynamic_visual_sgraphs/docker/README.md

 ## ⚙️ II.
 Build

-To build the Docker image, run the following command within this directory:
+You can build the Docker image using the command `docker compose build`.
+Otherwise, and if you want to manually build the Docker image, run the following command within this directory:

 ```bash
 docker build --ssh default -t vsgraphs -f Noetic.Dockerfile .